top of page

 See all the latest news on ICLSP Newsletters ... just click here or on NEWS in the main menu.

-Learn about Michigan’s inland lakes online
+Learn about Michigan’s inland lakes

 Michigan State University Extension offers once a year the award-winning Introduction to Lakes Online course.This six-week, self-paced introductory class is perfect for anyone looking to deepen their understanding of Michigan’s inland lakes—from lakefront property owners and concerned residents to local leaders and decision-makers.
 While the 2026 course is now closed, there are links on dozens of related topics along with registration for future updates/announcements.